Duke Lion Fights the Terror!!: Reception

 Reviews of Duke Lion Fights the Terror!! were mixed.
-Allmusic writer Kieran McCarthy dismissed Duke Lion Fights the Terror as "a mediocre Ween rip-off", while Entertainment Weekly writer Robert Cherry wrote, "Dumb?
+AllMusic writer Kieran McCarthy dismissed Duke Lion Fights the Terror as "a mediocre Ween rip-off", while Entertainment Weekly writer Robert Cherry wrote, "Dumb?
 Check.
 Big?
 Not likely.
 But at least Duke Lion Fights the Terror isn't only about the nookie."

 A positive review appeared in the Deseret News in which writer Scott Iwasaki, giving the album three stars, stated, "Duke Lion Fights the Terror!! captures Borland, as Big Dumb Face, at his most spontaneous".
 Bloody Good Horror writer D.M, in a mixed to favorable review, wrote, "The album’s concept is so scattershot that it’s unfathomable to call the album a cohesive whole."

 Track listing

+All songs, lyrics and music by Wes Borland.